Plants vs. Animals: Which is The Best Source of Amino Acids?

 Japanese BCAA 4:1:1

-For a great source of non-animal derived amino acids, check out True’s Japanese BCAA 4:1:1 powder.
-BCAA (Branched Chain Amino Acids) is ideal to consume both during and after workouts to fuel muscle repair.
+BCAA (Branched Chain Amino Acids) are ideal to consume both during and after workouts to fuel muscle repair.
 As Leucine is an amino acid critical for muscle growth, the special ratio of 4:1:1 [Leucine (66%), Isoleucine (17%), Valine (17%) is excellent for helping you to reach your fitness goals.

-Our BCAA formula is derived from a vegetable-based fermentation process as opposed to inferior animal-based extraction common in products produced in China.
-Some recent reports have found traces of duck feather and human hair in their BCAAs – now that is definitely not organic!
+Look out for BCAA products that are derived from a vegetable-based fermentation process as opposed to inferior animal-based extraction common in products produced in China.
+Some recent reports have found traces of duck feather and human hair in their BCAAs - now that is definitely not organic!

 Glutamine